center-for-threat-informed-defense/attack-flow/docs/best_practices.rst

 This chapter addresses considerations for creating flows that are outside the scope of the technical specification.
 While it is possible to construct a valid flow without strictly following these guidelines, we recommend adopting these best practices to develop high-quality flows that effectively serve your intended purpose.

-We will cover 3 common applications of in which Attack Flow:
+We will cover 3 common applicatios of how organizations use Attack Flow:
-Cyber Threat Intelligence, Defensive Posture, and Red Team engagements.
+Cyber Threat Intelligence, Defensive Posture, and Red Team engagements

 Cyber Threat Intelligence